-One of the top rated restaurants in Les Menuires, it’s very reasonably priced food of european cuisine mixed with its large sun terrace and pub atmosphere makes it a hit with holiday makers.
-Definitely one you need to book!
+One of the top-rated restaurants in Les Menuires.
+Very reasonably priced food of European cuisine, mixed with its large sun terrace and pub atmosphere makes it a hit with holidaymakers.
+Definitely, one you'll need to book!

 An on the piste apres bar, with excellent atmosphere and snack food, including a noodle bar.
 It's definitely one for a quick affordable pit stop lunch.
 Expect music, dancing and partying.

-A very traditional savoyard restaurant with heaps of atmosphere, a popular amongst locals and excellent customer service.
-Booking advised especially peak weeks.
+A very traditional Savoyard restaurant with heaps of atmosphere, a popular amongst locals and excellent customer service.
+Booking is advised, especially at peak weeks.

 Perhaps better know for a party atmosphere than a sit-down meal, La Folie Douce nonetheless serves great food in an incredible setting.
 Save the dancing 'til after dessert!.

 If you are staying in a luxury chalet, then you may have a private chef or a luxury catering service may be provided as part of your accommodation package.
 But if you are venturing out and want to make a splash, then here are some of the region's very finest restaurants.